tdwg/bdq/tg2/_review/index.md

 		:green_book:
         <strong><a href="./docs/terms/bdqtest/index.md">BDQ Tests Quick Reference Guide</a></strong><br>
         Overview of Test purposes and outcomes; index into detailed definitions.<br>
-		See also: <a href="./docs/guide/bdqtest/index.md#21-what-is-meant-by-test-non-normative">What is meant by "Test"</a> and <a href="./docs/guide/bdqtest/index.md#3-test-types-non-normative">Test Types</a> in BDQ Tests, Concepts, and Use.</a>
+		See also: <a href="./docs/guide/bdqtest/index.md#21-what-is-meant-by-test-non-normative">What is meant by "Test"</a> and <a href="./docs/guide/bdqtest/index.md#3-test-types-non-normative">Test Types</a> in BDQ Tests: Concepts and Use.</a>
       </td>
       <td valign="top">
         <strong>Start with:</strong><br>